 Some residents are also yet to be completely sold on the city's parking program.

 Grace Mah, a Palo Alto resident on Christine Drive who is part of her neighborhood association, said during the April 5 meeting that far more residents should be notified of a potential overnight parking site — not just those living within 600 feet, as the city currently mandates.

 Vehicle dwellers, Mah noted, are required to move at least half a mile away from the parking site outside of the overnight operating hours.
 Thus, she argued, all residents within that distance should be notified if a congregation is attempting to apply for a permit.
 She also called the $600 appeal process to any permit approved "prohibitively high."

 Wendy Yu, another local resident, expressed concerns that the initiative could disproportionately impact Palo Alto neighborhoods with a higher density of congregations, especially if there's no cap on the number of issued permits.
 The block of Middlefield Road between Christine Drive and Ames Avenue, for example, has three churches that have applied or are interested in participating in the program.

 Yu also wondered if the initiative will increase the number of homeless people in the city by attracting others from surrounding regions.

-When asked about some of the residents' concerns, Love said that the organization's process is to screen and prioritize people who have local connections to Palo Alto or a nearby city like Mountain View.
-If an unhoused individual from a farther city approached Move Mountain View, he said, the standard procedure is to connect them to their local services.
+When asked about some of these concerns, Love said that the organization prioritizes people who have local connections to Palo Alto or a nearby city like Mountain View.
+If an unhoused individual from another city approaches Move Mountain View, he said, the standard procedure is to connect them to their local services.